IBM/charts/stable/ibm-transadv-dev/README.md

 ## Persistence

 By default Transformation Advisor expects a Persistence Volume (PV) to be available.
-You can change the default value to use an existing claim, or to not use any storage.
+You can change the default value to use dynamic provisioning, an existing claim, or to not use any storage.
 Please see below for the different options:

-### Create a Persistence Volume:

 Complete the following steps to add the Persistent Volume